NTSB team heads to Ketchikan to look into flightseeing crash that killed 6

 Another passenger, in a video shared by Seattle news outlet KIRO 7, showed clouds obscuring the mountains in a view from the ship Thursday.

-Bad weather and low cloud ceilings obscured the wreckage from searchers for several hours after its emergency beacon began emitting a signal just after 11:20 a.m.
+Bad weather and low cloud ceilings obscured the wreckage from searchers for several hours after the plane's emergency beacon began emitting a signal just after 11:20 a.m.
 Thursday.
 Weather in the area early Thursday afternoon was reported as clouds at 900 feet, light rain and low visibility.

 A U.S. Coast Guard helicopter spotted the plane around 2:30 p.m.
 Two rescuers lowered to the site found no survivors.